Sometimes, a quick thumb rule is far more powerful than complex spreadsheets. So, here is your quick thumb rule forPlanning.

 - This would not include ‘goal based’ expense planning like Child’s college education or marriage – which needs to be planned separately

 - Objective is to simply ensure the family – husband and wife – have sufficient income available to maintain their life on retirement

 - Note that this is a quick thumb rule to ensure same standard of living.
 Child’s education expense at the age of 40 will be replaced by medical or ‘travel’ related expenses at the age of 60.

 - Here we try to project expenses at a future point in time, assuming a 7% rate of inflation

 - Though inflation has been lower recently, the historical rate has been closer to 7%-8%.

 - X 25

-- This assumes that your portfolio makes close to 10% pa at the time of retirement – therefore assumes you have a reasonable mix of equity, debt and real estate at the time of retirement – as debt alone cannot generate real inflation adjusted returns
+- This assumes that your makes close to 10% pa at the time of – therefore assumes you have a reasonable mix of equity, debt and real estate at the time of – as debt alone cannot generate real inflation adjusted returns

 We hope this is useful.
 This is a quick thumb rule but your specific life situation may have unique needs.
 As long as your planned financial savings is at least 25 times your inflation adjusted expense requirement, retired life should be fun.